-transition property:
+$transition\ property:$

 CenterPoint Houston is a regulated electric transmission and distribution utility wholly-owned indirectly by CenterPoint Energy.
 CenterPoint Houston is engaged in the transmission and distribution of electric energy in a 5,000 square-mile area of the Texas Gulf Coast that includes Houston.
-CenterPoint Houston, acting as the initial servicer, and any successor servicer, referred to in this prospectus supplement and the acting as the initial servicer, and any successor servicer, referred to in this prospectus supplement and the accompanying prospectus as the "servicer," will service the transition property securing the Bonds under the servicing agreement with us.
+CenterPoint Houston, acting as the initial servicer, and any successor servicer, referred to in this prospectus supplement and the accompanying prospectus as the "servicer," will service the transition property securing the Bonds under a servicing agreement with us.
 Please read "The Seller, Initial Servicer and Sponsor of the Transition Property" in the accompanying prospectus.
 Neither CenterPoint Houston nor CenterPoint Energy nor any other affiliate (other than us) is an obligor on the Bonds.